melanie-santiago26/research_work/README.md

 ### Research Work - Binary White Dwarfs + Binary Neutron Stars

-Work with the Center for Computational Astrophysics at the Flatiron Insititute with Lieke van Son.
+Work from UC San Diego and the Center for Computational Astrophysics at the Flatiron Insititute with Floor Broekgaarden and Lieke van Son.

 Most of the "important" figures/main findings can be found in the making figures subfolder.